-Corresponding Author:- Dr. P. Sivakumar, Email: drjournal2021@gmail.com
+Corresponding Author: Dr. Sanka Pratap Kumar Email: drvrvkk@gmail.com

-Caused by long term mouth breathing.
+Common complications that come with AR include sinusitis, Eustachian tube dysfunction, olfactory dysfunction, sleep disorder, increase of headache frequency, and various problems caused by long term mouth breathing.
 AR is frequently associated with comorbidities such as asthma and atopic dermatitis (AD), among others.
-[4]

-Newly European Academy of Allergy and Immunology proposed that two or more of these symptoms to be present in the sensitized in order to be diagnosed as having allergic rhinitis.[5]Common allergens include grass pollen, dust mite, tree pollen, weed pollens, moulds, and cat and dog dander.
-Symptoms similar to allergic rhinitis can be seen with nasal polyps, septal deviation and adenoid hypertrophy[6]Additional some children with allergic rhinitis can present with atypical symptoms such as new onset snoring and cough.
+Newly European Academy of Allergy and Immunology proposed that two or more of these symptoms to be present in the sensitized in order to be diagnosed as having allergic rhinitis.
+5Common allergens include grass pollen, dust mite, tree pollen, weed pollens, moulds, and cat and dog dander.
+Symptoms similar to allergic rhinitis can be seen with nasal polyps, septal deviation and adenoid hypertrophy.
+6Additional some children with allergic rhinitis can present with atypical symptoms such as new onset snoring and cough.
 The "International study of Asthma and Allergic Diseases in Childhood" (ISAAC) questionnaire survey has been designed to standardize the epidemiological studies.
 Using this method on the prevalence of allergic rhinitis has been conducted through sampling due to the difficulty of applying them on all children in a region.
 Hence, Study of predominance and risk Factors, diagnosis and management for allergic rhinitis in Primary School Children.